Rex Linn: Career

 In 1989, he was cast in his first substantial role, as serial killer Floyd Epps, in Night Game, starring Roy Scheider.
 Following this film, and a part as the sheriff in a 1990 episode of The Young Riders (titled "Hard Time"), he decided it was time to head west.
 He began with small roles in theatrical films such as My Heroes Have Always Been Cowboys (1991), Thunderheart (1992), Sniper (1993), and Cliffhanger (1993), and guest shots on TV series including Northern Exposure, Raven, and The Adventures of Brisco County, Jr..
 Since Cliffhanger, he has appeared in more than 35 films, with that number growing annually.
 Linn's most recent movie credit is in the political thriller, An Acceptable Loss (2018), where he starred alongside Jamie Lee Curtis.

 On June 29, 1994, Linn was honored with a star on Carpenter's Square Theatre Walk of Fame in Oklahoma City.
 In 1994, he played a detective in Clear and Present Danger.
 He was a celebrity co-host of the Oklahoma Film Society Real to Reel 2005: "Classic Monster Mash".
 He has narrated three audio books, One Ranger (2005), A Man Called Cash (2005), and Missing Persons (2006), as well as a documentary for the Oklahoma University InvestEd program, Anatomy of Fraud – Catching a Con in Pottawatomie County in 2004.
 A similar documentary, Anatomy of a Fraud: Catching a Con in Logan County, also to be narrated by Linn, was described as being "in production" in 2005.

 He currently is reported to be living in Sherman Oaks, California, with his dogs, Jack and Choctaw.
 Linn is a University of Texas Longhorns fan, even taking the day off from his CSI: Miami work to attend the 2005 Rose Bowl game when his beloved team played and won the 2005 national championship against the University of Southern California.

 He is a former chairman of the Oklahoma City chapter of Ducks Unlimited.
 In 1986, he won the state duck-calling competition, and came fourth in the national competition.

 Linn is an active supporter of children's charities and the arts.
-On May 12, 2007, he was a celebrity award presenter at the National Association of Police Organizations TOP COPS award ceremony in Washington, DC.
+On May 12, 2007, he was a celebrity award presenter at the National Association of Police Organizations TOP COPS award ceremony in Washington, D.C.

-He had recurring roles in several TV series, most recently as Sgt.
+He had recurring roles in several TV series such as Sgt.
 Frank Tripp on CSI: Miami, a role for which he was tricked into reading during the first season and which he held, as a series regular, until the end of the series.
 He had a minor role in the webisode series The Walking Dead: Torn Apart playing as Mike Palmer, a father hiding in a neighborhood in Georgia during a zombie apocalypse.
 It aired on AMC.com on October 3, 2011.
+From 2017 to 2024, he's played Principal Tom Peterson on Young Sheldon on CBS.
+In 2024, he began a recurring role in the situation comedy Happy's Place as Emmett, the love interest of the lead character played by his real-life fiance Reba McEntire.